DharaniC2000/Super-Bowl-Advertising-Analysis/README.md

 # Walmart-Sales-Forecast
-Analyzing the trends over the past social medi engagements and revenue over the Super Bowl ads for my company and forecasting the future.
+Analyzing the trends over the past sales of Walmart and forecasting the future.